|Get Atlanta BeltLine updates right in your inbox!|

 The Atlanta BeltLine affordable housing program seeks to make city living financially attainable for both renters and homeowners.
 Our goal is to create 5,600 units of affordable housing over twenty-five years, with 15% of net bond proceeds dedicated to an affordable housing trust fund.
 To date, $8.8 million has been capitalized in this fund, administered by Invest Atlanta.
 This provides dollars to homebuyers through down payment assistance and incentives to developers to build affordable housing.
-To date, this funding has helped create 120 affordable housing units along the Atlanta BeltLine.
+Through the end of 2015, this funding, in conjunction with Invest Atlanta, has helped create 1,025 affordable housing units along the Atlanta BeltLine.

 Build Affordable Housing

 Affordable housing is critical to the Atlanta BeltLine development plan.
 Atlanta BeltLine Affordable Housing Trust Fund (BAHTF) assists with the creation and preservation of affordable housing along the Atlanta BeltLine.
 Funding from BAHTF can be combined with money from other programs to construct or renovate affordable housing.

 Atlanta BeltLine Affordable Housing Advisory Board (BAHAB)

 The transformative nature of the Atlanta BeltLine will impact housing availability and affordability in and around the corridor.
 In anticipation of changing realities, 15% of net TAD bond proceeds are reserved for workforce or affordable housing.
 BAHAB is designed to make recommendations for maximizing the use of tax allocation dollars.